-The degree of relevance to reducing the burden of cancer in these populations is a critical criterion for evaluation of projects for funding by CPRIT.
+The degree of relevance to reducing the burden of cancer in these populations is a critical criterion for evaluation of projects for funding by CPRIT (section 10.4.1).

-4. FUNDING INFORMATION
+5. FUNDING INFORMATION

-Applicants may request a maximum of \$300,000 per year for a period of up to 4 years.
-Applicants that plan on conducting a clinical trial as part of the project may request up to \$500,000 in total costs per year for up to 4 years.
+Applicants may request a maximum of \$350,000 per year for a period of up to 4 years.
+Applicants that plan on conducting a clinical trial as part of the project may request up to \$150,000 in additional total costs per year for the time frame that the trial is active.
 Note that an individual detailed budget for conducting a clinical trial is required.
+If a clinical trial is proposed, the budget justification must include a timeline for the clinical trial initiation and accrual targets.
+Applicants should provide documentation that the proposed trial is feasible with the project timeline.
 Exceptions to these limits may be requested if extremely well justified.
 Funds may be used for salary and fringe benefits, research supplies, equipment, subject participation costs, and travel to scientific/technical meetings or collaborating institutions.
 Requests for funds to support construction and/or renovation will not be approved under this funding mechanism.
 State law limits the amount of award funding that may be spent on indirect costs to no more than 5% of the total award amount.